mattbierner/im-only-dancing-so-that-i-can-see-the-rainbow/README.md

-This repo contains the source code used in [my project using a dancing to modify my vision][post].
+This repo contains the source code used in [my project using dancing to modify my vision][post].
 Check out the post more details on the experiment

 ## Sensor
-This Python script collects heartbeat data from 4 [Lilypad analog accelerometers][lilypad], sending events over a websocket to the VR headset.
+This Python script collects movement data from 4 [Lilypad analog accelerometers][lilypad], sending events over a websocket to the VR headset.
 It targets a Raspberry Pi that is using a MCP3008 analog to digital converter for the Pulse Sensor.

 The code requires Python 3.5+, and the [RPi.GPIO](https://github.com/adafruit/Adafruit_Python_GPIO), [MCP3008](https://github.com/adafruit/Adafruit_Python_MCP3008), and [webksockets](https://pypi.python.org/pypi/websockets) libraries.